 Political economy considerations further explain why these regulatory gaps persist.
 Tax revenues and economic activity generated by PMPs accrue disproportionately to jurisdictions with more permissive rules, creating incentives for those member states to resist harmonization.
 Gambling, fintech, and blockchain industry lobbies have successfully diluted EU-level efforts to integrate gambling, consumer, and platform regulation.
 As Aziz Huq observes, the Union’s enforcement capacity has not expanded commensurately with its regulatory mandates, producing gaps even where tools like the DSA’s transparency provisions exist.
 Guilherme de Oliveira underscores how the cross-border nature of digital services complicates enforcement, as member states are often reluctant or unable to pursue operators domiciled elsewhere in the Union.
-The cumulative effect is a regulatory landscape in which PMPs capitalize on internal market freedoms to expand their reach and profitability, while the social and fiscal costs—ranging from compulsive trading and consumer insolvency to mental health crises—are borne by the public institutions and citizens of the state’s least able to absorb them.
+The cumulative effect is a regulatory landscape in which PMPs capitalize on internal market freedoms to expand their reach and profitability, while the social and fiscal costs—ranging from compulsive trading and consumer insolvency to mental health crises—are borne by the public institutions and citizens of the states least able to absorb them.